ahackel/web-paint/README.md

 # Web-paint
 > This is a personal painting web-app.

-## Build version
+## Built version
-A build version can be found here: https://andreashackel.de/web-paint/
+A built version can be found here: https://andreashackel.de/web-paint/

 ## installation